ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-React 19 Hooks Deep Dive — Real Scenarios & Practical Examples - <a href="https://medium.com/@shahrukh.akhter486/react-19-hooks-deep-dive-real-scenarios-practical-examples-3c321c5215c7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Multiple Fonts in Next.js (Without Breaking Performance) - <a href="https://medium.com/@rezazare2088/multiple-fonts-in-next-js-without-breaking-performance-d7070a97e3d5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `shahrukh akhter`**
+✍️ **posted by `Rezazare`**

-<blockquote>React 19 is one of the biggest updates in the library’s history.
-Released on December 5, 2024, it ushers in powerful new patterns for…
+<blockquote>Supporting multiple fonts in a Next.js (App Router) application is easy.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Stripe Payment Integration in React with TypeScript - <a href="https://medium.com/@rajeshwari.2342002/stripe-payment-integration-in-react-with-typescript-3d3105d36b4c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Automation Testing, The Hidden Cost of data-testid & the Business Impact - <a href="https://medium.com/@vivekmunde/automation-testing-the-hidden-cost-of-data-testid-the-business-impact-d82dd16b8d36?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `RAJESHWARI G`**
+✍️ **posted by `Vivek Munde`**

-<blockquote>A Complete Frontend and Backend Implementation Guide.
+<blockquote>A closer look at how brittle test IDs erode developer velocity, QA confidence, and business outcomes in large-scale frontend systems.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Building a Component Library: Design System Basics - <a href="https://yakhil25.medium.com/building-a-component-library-design-system-basics-40f88f100584?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Native Training in Pune — Build Powerful Mobile Apps with Industry Experts - <a href="https://medium.com/@aditya.justacademy/react-native-training-in-pune-build-powerful-mobile-apps-with-industry-experts-ae6f563a7f31?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yakhilesh`**
+✍️ **posted by `Aditya Justacademy`**

-<blockquote>When Every Project Starts from Scratch
+<blockquote>In today’s fast-growing digital world, mobile applications are the backbone of business success.
+If you are looking to build a career in…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Understanding React Component Lifecycle (Simple Guide with Example) - <a href="https://medium.com/@abhishekjainaj/understanding-react-component-lifecycle-simple-guide-with-example-79f3e2aed250?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React-Redux Performance Trap: Avoid useSelector If You Don’t Need UI Updates - <a href="https://medium.com/@pradeep.s_1135/react-redux-performance-trap-avoid-useselector-if-you-dont-need-ui-updates-91de0a1c202c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abhishek Jain AJ`**
+✍️ **posted by `Pradeep S`**

-<blockquote>When working with React class components, each component goes through a series of steps from creation to removal.
-These steps are called…
+<blockquote>When working with React-Redux, we often use useSelector (or a typed version like useAppSelector) to access state inside components.
+It’s…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Stripe, Google, Uber, Atlassian, and PayPal keep asking these Frontend Interview Questions for… - <a href="https://medium.com/@ajit-gupta/stripe-google-uber-atlassian-and-paypal-keep-asking-these-frontend-interview-questions-for-a999dc4b31e7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How a React Application Actually Works (From URL to UI) - <a href="https://medium.com/@veronicatennyson/how-a-react-application-actually-works-from-url-to-ui-d99f85250485?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ajit`**
+✍️ **posted by `Veronica`**

-<blockquote>Photo by Antenna on Unsplash
+<blockquote>This article explains what really happens when a React application loads in the browser, step by step.
 Continue reading on Medium »</blockquote>

+<h3>6.
+Anvil — A Deep Dive into JavaScript Debugging & How We Enhanced It - <a href="https://medium.com/@yaghobieh/anvil-a-deep-dive-into-javascript-debugging-how-we-enhanced-it-247d5cab7e43?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `John Yaghobieh`**

+<blockquote>Author: ForgeStack Team
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-The force-dynamic Trap That Made Our Next.js App 4 Seconds Slower - <a href="https://theajmalali.medium.com/the-force-dynamic-trap-that-made-our-next-js-app-4-seconds-slower-190478aa653d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Ultimate 2026 Web Auth Playbook: A Senior Engineer’s Guide to Authentication & Authorization - <a href="https://kuldeepsharma1.medium.com/web-auth-2026-senior-engineers-guide-34a8f484aafa?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ajmal Ali`**
+✍️ **posted by `kuldeepsharma1`**

-<blockquote>We had a simple gallery page.
+<blockquote>Why your login form is the most dangerous part of your stack, and how to architect it for the Zero-Trust era.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Your Images Are Killing Your LCP Here’s How to Fix It - <a href="https://yagyaraj234.medium.com/your-images-are-killing-your-lcp-heres-how-to-fix-it-fab3ee3c5853?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Migrated 12 Next.js Apps to React Server Components.
+Here Are the 5 Mistakes Everyone Makes - <a href="https://medium.com/@riturajpokhriyal/i-migrated-12-next-js-apps-to-react-server-components-here-are-the-5-mistakes-everyone-makes-c68657cc8611?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yagyaraj Lodhi`**
+✍️ **posted by `Rituraj`**

-<blockquote>If you’ve ever run Lighthouse and seen your LCP score in red there’s a good chance the problem is an image.
+<blockquote>And the one performance trap that cost us $8,000 in serverless bills
 Continue reading on Medium »</blockquote>

 <h3>3.
-How to add Ads.txt in the NextJS project to fix the AdSense alert? - <a href="https://medium.com/ataiwansoftwaredeveloperinsg/how-to-add-ads-txt-in-the-nextjs-project-to-fix-the-adsense-alert-dbaf60c0b237?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Maysam ghaysari | میثم قیصری | Front-End Developer with Next.js , React.js , Typescript - <a href="https://medium.com/@maysamghaysari80/maysam-ghaysari-%D9%85%DB%8C%D8%AB%D9%85-%D9%82%DB%8C%D8%B5%D8%B1%DB%8C-front-end-developer-with-next-js-react-js-typescript-83b6ab9e6c69?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `胡家維 Hu Kenneth`**
+✍️ **posted by `Maysam ghaysari | میثم قیصری`**

-<blockquote>On new websites, once Google AdSense approves the site for ad placement, you will typically receive the following warning prompting you to…
+<blockquote>maysam ghaysari | میثم قیصری
-Continue reading on ATaiwanSoftwareDeveloperInSG »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Advanced Caching & Rendering Strategy (The Real Power of the App Router) - <a href="https://blog.stackademic.com/advanced-caching-rendering-strategy-the-real-power-of-the-app-router-159043baee55?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Turbo BabyMart v2: The Future of E-commerce Development is Here - <a href="https://medium.com/@reactjsbd/turbo-babymart-v2-the-future-of-e-commerce-development-is-here-9f98c92aaa85?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chandan | Full-Stack Developer`**
+✍️ **posted by `Noor Mohamad`**

-<blockquote>Advanced Caching & Rendering Strategy
+<blockquote>The wait is finally over.
+We are thrilled to introduce Turbo BabyMart v2 — a complete reimagining of what an e-commerce platform can be…
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
+The S3 Pre-Signed URL Bug That Took Down Our Uploads: A Deep Dive into SignedHeaders, CORS, and AWS… - <a href="https://medium.com/@saketneel15/the-s3-pre-signed-url-bug-that-took-down-our-uploads-a-deep-dive-into-signedheaders-cors-and-aws-789492e191a3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dark Coder`**

+<blockquote>File uploads seem simple — until they fail in production with a 403 SignatureDoesNotMatch error that makes absolutely no sense.
+Continue reading on Medium »</blockquote>

-Mastering CQRS: From Monolith Bottlenecks to Microservices Scale - <a href="https://medium.com/@roneymoon77/mastering-cqrs-from-monolith-bottlenecks-to-microservices-scale-9db866f85b9a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+Stop Paying the “Platform Tax”: Amerta, the Open-Source E-Commerce Standard on NextJS - <a href="https://medium.com/@icu090/stop-paying-the-platform-tax-amerta-the-open-source-e-commerce-standard-on-nextjs-871b38dc73b7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Roneymoon`**
+✍️ **posted by `Naji Amer`**

-<blockquote>The Monolith Trap That’s Killing Your Scale
+<blockquote>Shopify is expensive.
+WooCommerce is slow.
+It’s time for a headless solution that gives developers control and merchants 100% of their…
 Continue reading on Medium »</blockquote>

 <br/>